MyNameIsOka/plot_btc_data/README.md

 - **Graphical Data Visualization**: Provides a plot of the closing prices over time, allowing for easy trend identification.
 - **Weekday Analysis**: Calculates and displays the average percentage changes in closing prices for each weekday, offering insights into weekly trends.
 - **Editable Date Range for Analysis**: Users can specify the date range for the analysis to focus on particular periods.
+- **Heatmap Visualization**: Offers a heatmap view to analyze the average percentage change per day throughout the selected date range, with color coding indicating positive (green) and negative (red) changes.

 ## Prerequisites